Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 A₃ -> S₁₄ [taillabel="↑ S₁₄", labelangle=40, labeldistance=2, constraint=false];
 {% enddigraph %}

 The {%latex%}\downarrow{}X{%endlatex%} is an abbreviation for an {%latex%}\varepsilon, \varepsilon \rightarrow X{%endlatex%} edge that pushes a symbol on the stack unconditionally, it was hard to get graphviz to cooperate on node placement of this graph otherwise...
 Now at every node that had a sort transition you have multiple transition options, these are where you need to look ahead.
-So:
+Soooo...

 Step 3: at a sort transition node, for each {%latex%}\downarrow{%endlatex%} transition, follow transitions until you've consumed _k_ terminals (2 in this example) from the input.
 These are the terminals of the column in the parse table, and the rule of the {%latex%}\downarrow{%endlatex%} transition gets put into that cell.
 You can also put the look-ahead into the automaton: